 “Taking humor seriously enables people to not take themselves too seriously”

-Workshops directed towards clowns and performers, as well as those for the general public are listed below.
-Trainings for organizations focusing on lightness and awareness in the workplace, please visit the lightfulness website.
+Workshops directed towards clowns and performers are listed just below.
+Workshops for the general public are a little further down the page.
+For professional development and trainings focusing on lightness and awareness in the workplace, please visit the lightfulness website.

 ” Sacred means JUST Human” Roshi Wendy Egyoku Nakao